SQLDBAWithABeard/StravaBike/README.md

-# Generated From Strava - Last Refreshed - 19 December, 2021 at 12:04:03
+# Last Refreshed - 19 December, 2021 at 13:03:19
-The Latest Activity was a EBikeRide called Have gravel bike,  will get muddy!! which happened on 2021-12-18T11:51:38Z
+The Latest Activity was a EBikeRide

+*Have gravel bike,  will get muddy!!*

+which happened on 18 December, 2021 at 11:51:38

-Which is 0 years, 0 months, 1 days, 0 hours and 12 minutes since the last refresh!
+Which is 0 years, 0 months, 1 days, 1 hours and 11 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/6398458092